karazy/preports/README.md

     ```
 10. Go and code...
 All changes should be picked up immediately.
 11. visit http://localhost:9000
 12. To run tests RUN `npm test` in root folder.
 Currently only backend tests exists.
+Make sure mongo is running.
+ATTENTION Will wipe your database!!!

 ####Build it
 To have a production build CD into client folder and execute `grunt build --force`.